 Oil lamps will do two things for you.
 Most important, they obviously provide light.
 Also, maybe surprising, they will give off some heat (a side benefit during cool weather?).

 An oil lamp is a practical source of emergency lighting.
 It will burn brighter than an ordinary candle and it will burn longer than the typical candle.
-Oil lamps are inexpensive and a cost-effective ambient light source compared to using candles.
+Oil lamps are inexpensive and a cost-effective ambient light source for indoor use compared to candles.

 Here is more information, tips and my recommendations for the best oil lamps.
-And an estimated oil lamp fuel cost-per-hour (did the math, just for fun).
+And an estimated oil lamp fuel cost-per-hour (I did the math, just for fun).
 For prepping and preparedness I would not be without one.
 Actually I have several!

 How Bright are Oil Lamps